Rockland County White Collar Crime Defense Attorney

 Having worked as a prosecutor and Assistant District Attorney for the Rockland County District Attorney's Office, I know what prosecutors look for when building a case.
 Using this information, I craft strong defenses for my clients, and I can guide you through your case from start to finish and fight aggressively for you in the courtroom.

-If you have been arrested and charged with a white collar crime, complete a free case evaluationto learn more about your rights and legal options today!
+If you have been arrested and charged with a white collar crime, schedule your free case evaluation to explore your defense options!